Serial number: 73718

 Hardware: Silver-plated metal parts including wrap-over tailpiece and Waverly three-on-a-strip tuners with engraved base plate and pearl buttons, mounted so that the cog is positioned above the worm gear.
 Short bound pickguard.

-Notes: This is the only L-5 that Gibson is known to have shipped in 1923 and the only instrument to have been signed and dated by Lloyd Loar on July 6th of that year.
-As such, it is the earliest L-5 on record.
-The first production batch of L-5s was signed and dated by Loar on the 31st of March 1924.
+Notes: This is one of just two L-5s known to have been shipped in 1923 (see serial number 72268).
+The first production batch of L-5s was signed and dated by Loar on the 31st of March 1924

 Images above courtesy of Peter Kohman of Musurgia and Carter Vintage